Dr Silvia Espelt Bombin

 Another strand of my research focuses on the Spanish Empire through the specific case of Panama.
 My PhD thesis (2011) was entitled “A free coloured elite?
 Trade, identity and social mobility in Panama City, 1700-1770”.
 It analysed a lengthy lawsuit between Europeans and African descendants in the context of the Bourbon Reforms that led to the free trade decrees.
 My work challenged historiographic understandings of race in Spanish America by showing that Panama’s free African descendants shaped the empire’s eighteenth century racial policies through their notarial petitions, that blood-based arguments used to exclude people of colour from trade had their origins in economic motives originated by the Bourbon reforms, and that the elite of colour employed a combination of individual and collective mechanisms for upward socio-economic mobility.
 An article and several chapters have come out of this research, and I am now working towards the publication of the monograph and another article.

-I studied History at the Universitat de Barcelona, where I returned after a period working in France to do a DEA in Latin American History (2006).
-I completed my PhD in History at Newcastle University in 2011, supervised by Prof. Diana Paton (Edinburgh) and funded by the AHRC.
+I studied History as an undergraduate at the Universitat de Barcelona, where I also completed a DEA in Latin American History in 2006.
+I was awarded a PhD in History at Newcastle University in 2011, supervised by Prof. Diana Paton and funded by the AHRC.